 Junk cars can feel like a burden.
 Depending on what state they’re in, they could be an eyesore sitting in your driveway, and swapping it won’t do much for you.
 However, you shouldn’t be fooled by the term “junk” car.
 Just because your car can’t drive you around anymore doesn’t mean it can’t put money in your pocket.

-The term “junk car” can refer to vehicles in a wide variety of conditions, but what many people don’t realize is that 80% of the average car passing through a recycling facility is recyclable or usable for recycling. resale.
+The term “junk car” can refer to vehicles in a wide variety of conditions, but many people don’t realize that 80% of the average car passing through a recycling facility is recyclable or usable for recycling. resale.
 Junk cars can also be bought by people who specialize in restoring cars to working condition, giving vehicles many more years on the road after they are sold as junk!

 If the term “junk car” means so many things, how can you determine how much your junk car is worth?
 There are a number of factors that help determine the market value of your car.

 The first and most obvious factor is the extent of any damage the car has.
 For example, if your car’s engine has failed due to an expensive but replaceable part and the car is not damaged, the car has the potential to be restored.
 For cars with severe chassis damage, however, that can no longer be driven safely, the value of the car is only in being recycled.

 Another contributing factor is the price of steel and other metals that can be recovered from your car.
 The market price of metals varies over time, as does the region.
 Your location is a surprisingly important factor in determining the value of your car, and the amount a car is sold for can vary by region and local automotive and metal industries.

 If you have used online tools in the past to determine the value of your car, you may be wondering if these same tools are available for your junk car.
 Unfortunately, traditional websites are not equipped to provide estimated market values for scrap cars.
 However, you can find a good price range by searching for auction and recovery sites for your car’s make and model and similar damage to see how much they sell.